seahug/seahug.github.io/_includes/announcements.md

 ## Announcements

-On Thursday 27 September 2018, [Vitaly Bragilevsky][vitaly], author of ["Haskell in Depth"][haskell-in-depth], will present a talk entitled ["The Glasgow Haskell Compiler as an exercise in type theory"][vitaly] at Indeed, Inc. in Seattle.

 On Thursday, July 19th we welcomed Bartosz Milewski back for a third series of lectures on Category Theory.
 You can find links to his earlier lectures in our [courses section][courses].
 These lectures are also being recorded.
 RSVP at [Meetup.com][category-theory].